Etchmail/wp-form-integration/README.md

-# WP Form Integration for EtchMail
+# WP Form Integration for Etchmail

-This is a WordPress plugin that integrates various form builders (starting with Contact Form 7) with [EtchMail](https://etchmail.com), allowing you to subscribe users directly from your site forms.
+This is a WordPress plugin that integrates various form builders (starting with Contact Form 7) with [Etchmail](https://etchmail.com), allowing you to subscribe users directly from your site forms.

 ---